slimdevops/slim-containers/examples/mongo/README.md

 ```bash
 docker-slim build --target mongo:latest
 ```
-At first this seem's like a success: the build completes, a mongo.slim image appears, and it's only 243 MB. however, when we test the new container using the same commands at before we're met with an error.
+At first this seems like a success: the build completes, a mongo.slim image appears, and it's only 243 MB.
+However, when we test the new container, we'll find that we are met with an error.

 ```bash
 bash-5.0# mongo